XavierDuthil/youtube-tracklist-control/README.md

 # Youtube Compilation Helper
-MIT Licensed Open Source extension for Google Chrome that provides useful track handling functionalities when watching compilation videos on Youtube.
+MIT Licensed Open Source extension for Google Chrome by Xavier Duthil.
+Provides useful track-handling functionalities when watching compilation videos on Youtube.

 ## Installation
 You can either: